illegalcall/codedamn-clone-full/README.md

 Clone this repository

-Open terminal and cd to codedamn-clone-full-main
+Open terminal and cd to codedamn-clone-full

 Step 1: `npm i`